Concordium/concordium-node-sdk-js/README.md

 ### SDK package

-The [SDK](./packages/sdk) contains the actual SDK, which can used in both a web and nodeJS environment.
+The [SDK](./packages/sdk) contains the actual SDK, which can used in both a web and NodeJS environment.

 ### Rust-bindings package